ravikaanthe/MCP-MultiAgent-Framework/outputs/test-cases/authentication/AUTH-001-tests.md

     "priority": "high"
   },
   {
-    "testName": "Login with invalid username and valid password", "steps": [
+    "testName": "Login with invalid username",
+    "steps": [
-      "Navigate to the ParaBank login page at https://parabank.parasoft.com/parabank/index.htm", "Enter an invalid username 'invaliduser' in the username field", "Enter a valid password 'katal@n@ravi' in the password field", "Click the 'Log In' button",
+      "Navigate to the ParaBank login page at https://parabank.parasoft.com/parabank/index.htm", "Enter invalid username 'invaliduser'",
+      "Enter valid password 'katal@n@ravi'",
+      "Click the 'Log In' button",
-      "Verify that the user is not redirected to the account overview page (EXPECT: FAILURE)", "Verify that an error message is displayed indicating that the username or password is invalid" ],
+      "Verify that the login is unsuccessful and an error message is displayed (EXPECT: FAILURE)" ],
     "testData": {
       "username": "invaliduser",
-      "password": "katal@n@ravi"
+      "password": ""
     },
     "priority": "medium"
   },
   {
-    "testName": "Login with valid username and invalid password", "steps": [
+    "testName": "Login with invalid password",
+    "steps": [
-      "Navigate to the ParaBank login page at https://parabank.parasoft.com/parabank/index.htm", "Enter a valid username 'ficusroot' in the username field", "Enter an invalid password 'invalidpass' in the password field", "Click the 'Log In' button",
+      "Navigate to the ParaBank login page at https://parabank.parasoft.com/parabank/index.htm", "Enter valid username 'ficusroot'",
+      "Enter invalid password 'invalidpass'",
+      "Click the 'Log In' button",
-      "Verify that the user is not redirected to the account overview page (EXPECT: FAILURE)", "Verify that an error message is displayed indicating that the username or password is invalid" ],
+      "Verify that the login is unsuccessful and an error message is displayed (EXPECT: FAILURE)" ],
     "testData": {
       "username": "ficusroot",